A-Cobra/angular/user-management-system/README.md

    For your convenience, here is the link to access the API: `https://www.universal-tutorial.com/rest-apis/free-rest-api-for-country-state-city`.

-2. The Employee Management System, being one of my initial projects, may not exhibit the same level of polish and refinement as more experienced projects.
+2. The user Management System, being one of my initial projects, may not exhibit the same level of polish and refinement as more experienced projects.
 However, it is important to recognize that this project has been a valuable learning experience for me, allowing me to gain proficiency in Angular and form development.

-   While the application successfully fulfills its core functionalities of employee management and effectively utilizes Angular Template Driven Forms, I acknowledge that there is room for improvement in terms of code quality.
+   While the application successfully fulfills its core functionalities of user management and effectively utilizes Angular Template Driven Forms, I acknowledge that there is room for improvement in terms of code quality.
 Refactoring the code to provide better cohesion and reduce dependencies would be a beneficial step towards enhancing the application's overall structure and maintainability.

-   The Employee Management System serves as a testament to my growth and progress as a developer, showcasing my ability to implement key features and functionality within the Angular framework.
+   The user Management System serves as a testament to my growth and progress as a developer, showcasing my ability to implement key features and functionality within the Angular framework.
 As I continue to enhance my skills and undertake more projects, I am committed to applying the lessons learned from this project and striving for even greater refinement and sophistication in future applications.

 ## License